(Please note: Blogs are informational articles and do not necessarily mean we will take on the subject matter in potential cases.)

 What are Doorbell Cameras?

-The camera allows you to watch a live feed and make recordings when somebody is at your door.
-It is half doorbell, half security camera.
-New features are being added all the time too, such as two-way communication capabilities.
+The camera lets you watch a live feed and record when someone is at your door.
+It is half a doorbell and half a security camera.
+We are constantly adding new features, including two-way communication capabilities.

 But how does a doorbell camera work?

-• Some devices use motion-activated sensors to start recording when someone approaches your door.
-Others are activated when the doorbell is pressed.
+- Some devices use motion-activated sensors to start recording when someone approaches your door, while others are activated when the doorbell is pressed.

-• When the camera is activated, an alert is sent to a connected cell phone.
-By opening the connected app, you will be able to see what is happening on your doorstep in real-time.
+- When the camera is activated, an alert is sent to a connected cell phone.
+By opening the connected app, you can see what is happening on your doorstep in real time.

-• Many devices now include a speaker or two-way talk function, allowing you to give remote instructions or warnings through the doorbell by using your phone.
+- Many devices now include a speaker or two-way talk function, which allows you to give remote instructions or warnings through the doorbell using your phone.

 Pros and Cons of Doorbell Cameras

-The popularity of doorbell cameras is rising all the time, with many people ditching their old and outdated chimes for a modern option with a range of extra features.
+The popularity of doorbell cameras is rising constantly, with many people ditching their old and outdated chimes for a modern option with a range of extra features.

 Pros